Today – Team Yellow Days visit Buxton, find out what’s on in Bakewell and visit Chatsworth House. Things to do in Buxton.

 Buxton Attractions – Pooles Cavern

 Evidence of pre historic life from the Neolithic and early Bronze ages has been found.
-Romano British finds also point to this area being farmed and populated and the cavern seems to have been the centre for bronze work in the area.
-Pooles Cavern benefits from a state-of-the-art LED lighting system highlighting the delicate crystal formations and creating a wonderful effect when the 300 metre main chamber is fully illuminated.
+Romano British finds also point to this area being farmed and populated.
+The cavern seems to have been the centre for bronze work in the area.
+Pooles Cavern benefits from a state-of-the-art LED lighting system.
+This highlights the delicate crystal formations and creating a wonderful effect when the 300 metre main chamber is fully illuminated.
 The lights are turned off at the end of the tour so that visitors can experience total darkness.

-The tour lasts about 45 minutes and there is also an informative display in the visitor centre along with a cafe.
-It’s really quite amazing to see from inside and has the added bonus of keeping you out of the rain on unpredictable days!
+The tour lasts about 45 minutes.
+There is also an informative display in the visitor centre along with a cafe.
+It’s really quite amazing to see from inside.
+Plus it has the added bonus of keeping you out of the rain on unpredictable days!

 [Tours start every 20 minutes.
 There are a number of steps on the tour route.
 Family tickets are £27.
 More details here.]